c-arthurs/QuArray/docs/TA export.rst

    * Choose the best threshold then proceed to 13.

 #.
-Gaussian blur shows the sigma value applied to the gausian and it must be applied after 12.
+Gaussian blur shows the sigma value applied to the gaussian which must be applied after
+12.

 #.
 Closing should be applied after 13 and stands for binary morphological closing.